minillinim/webserver_hyjinx/README.md

 #Webserver hijinx on AWS for fun and profit

-This is an Ansible project that
+This is an Ansible project that deploys an nginx-elastic-kibana web stack onto AWS.
+Note there's no Logstash, it's an experiment with rsyslog that seems to work.

 #Requirements